Grand coalition: Northern Ireland

 All parties, major and minor, are offered posts in the executive, although they may opt to form an opposition.

 Cayman Islands

-The Cayman Islands, a British overseas territory, has an incumbent coalition between the largest parties; the centre-left Progressives and centre-right Democrats.
+The Cayman Islands, a British overseas territory, had a coalition between the largest parties, the centre-left People's Progressive Movement and centre-right Cayman Democratic Party, from 2017 through 2021.
+The coalition government ended after the 2021 Caymanian general election as a result of the collapse of the Democratic Party that year.